 Land Use – Zoning

 Mr. Casey handles planning, zoning, and wetland permits and applications.
-He helps his clients secure the necessary local, state and federal approvals for their projects, whether it is a dock, seawall, new medical facility, shoreline bridge, or waterfront home.
+He helps his clients secure the necessary local, state and federal approvals for their projects, whether it is an industrial complex, pier, seawall, mooring field, new medical facility, private dock, shoreline bridge, or waterfront home.
 He regularly appears before local zoning, wetlands, and harbor management commissions, as well as the Connecticut Department of Energy & Environmental Protection (DEEP) and the U.S. Army Corps of Engineers.
-He has represented a variety of clients, such as hospitals, homeowners, condominium associations, retailers, waterfront property owners, and marinas, helping them make their projects a reality.
+He has represented a variety of clients, such as manufacturers, government and quasi-government agencies, hospitals, homeowners, condominium associations, retailers, waterfront property owners, and marinas, helping them make their projects a reality.

 Mr. Casey has successfully represented applicants in contested administrative hearings before DEEP hearing officers for coastal development projects.
 He has also obtained all the necessary approvals for a regional community hospital in Connecticut to build a new 40,000-square-foot cancer treatment facility, secured a permit from DEEP for an onsite community sewerage system for a client who needed it to develop a residential adult community, successfully represented a client in a controversial proposal to rebuild a pedestrian bridge between two islands off the Connecticut shore, and helped property owners save their coastal homes after they were damaged in major storms.